flancia-coop/doc.anagora.org/social-coop-oc.md

         - Hetzner is raising prices, but our server type (which is relatively old) is not strongly affected.
 Andrew updated our budget.
         - Bonfire was down for a few days, now back.
         - iocoop option / next steps.
+        - Considerations for hosting move:
+            - Hetzner TOS, risk of termination for user content
+            - Coop preference
+            - Juris
     - FWG: no updates,
     - CWG: moving to officially add Silver, Gilles, and Steve to the CWG.
 Gilles and Steve have been engaging with moderation activities.
-Bonfire came up at our last meeting and we realized it was questions across multiple groups so we surfaced it for the OC
+Bonfire came up at our last meeting and we realized it was questions across multiple groups so we surfaced it for the OC. upcoming hackathon March 22
     -
 - Budget, discussion focus on stipends, working toward passage of the proposed 2026 budget
-    - Reference:  OC/FWG: sensemaking post on Loomio - OC/FWG: Sense check post to Loomio about Social Coop budget for 2026 https://www.loomio.com/p/EYwd7onD/help-social-coop-make-sense-of-the-proposed-2026-budget-what-can-we-do-together-
+    - Reference:  OC/FWG: sensemaking post on Loomio
+    - OC/FWG: Sense check post to Loomio about Social Coop budget for 2026 https://www.loomio.com/p/EYwd7onD/help-social-coop-make-sense-of-the-proposed-2026-budget-what-can-we-do-together-
-        -
+    - Who decides the budget?
+We do!
+The Organizing Circle...
+The FWG proposes a budget to the FWG
+    - Default line item: 1,000GBP per working group
+    - Distribution of stipends: decision made by each working group, privately
+    - Expectation: Each working group defines its membership.
 - Additional services commitments - status and comms
     - Meet.coop
     - Mayfirst